bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 **Tools Needed:**

-* 1.5 mm, 2 mm, 2.5 mm hex keys
+* 1.5 mm hex key
-* Phillips screwdriver with small tip

 **Steps:**

-1. Remove the four phillips-head screws from the outside of the nozzle.
+1. Loosen the set screw from the shaft collar at the bottom of the motor.

-2. Remove the nozzle from the rest of the motor and set aside.

-3. Using the 2.5 mm hex key, remove the screws securing the nose cone.

-4. Remove the nose cone and set aside.

-5. Manually turn the propeller until the shaft collar set screw is aligned with the notch in the plastic.
-Using the 1.5 mm hex key, loosen the shaft collar set screw.

-6. After being used in water, the shaft collar can be difficult to remove.
-Do not try to pry it up.
-Instead, pull on the propeller from the opposite side to remove the shaft from the shaft collar.
+2. Remove shaft collar.
+If it seems stuck, pull the rotor away from the base to pull the shaft out of the collar.
+Do not pry the shaft collar.

-7. Remove the propeller screws from the rotor with the 2 mm hex key and pull the propeller away from the rotor.
+3. Remove the rotor assembly.

-8. Repeat these steps in the reverse direction to reassembly the thruster.
+4. Repeat these steps in the reverse direction to reassemble the motor.

 #Troubleshooting